ankitrox/share-cart/README.md

 3. `cd assets/js` and run `npm i`.
 This will create all the necessary build files.

 4. Go to WordPress dashboard in `Plugins > Installed plugins` and activate the plugin.

+### Prerequisite

+This plugin uses reCaptcha v2 (checkbox) for preventing attacks from bots which may abuse `Save` and `Email` features of the plugin.
+You must register the site with Google Recaptcha v2 (Tickbox).
+You can register the site for recaptcha here: https://www.google.com/recaptcha/admin/create